 ORCID also elects up to two researchers to the Board; their organization need not be an ORCID member.

 As stated in our Bylaws, the Board is comprised of a majority of individuals representing members that are non-profit institutions.
 Every attempt is made to balance the Board by skills (e.g., technical, financial, management) and sector (e.g., academia, funding, government, publishing, etc.).

 Are Board Members Compensated?

-Board members are not compensated and are expected to pay their way to Board meetings, however, there is a Board Meeting Attendance Fund (see below).
+Board members are not compensated and are expected to pay their way to in-person Board meetings, however, there is a Board Meeting Attendance Fund (see below).
 ORCID will pay for the unaffiliated researcher members to participate in Board meetings.
-Note that Board meetings usually alternate between North America and Europe, with occasional locations in Asia and Latin America.
-Meetings typically last 1.5 days and may be scheduled back-to-back with ORCID-supporting engagements such as a workshop or outreach meeting, which would necessitate an additional one day commitment to ORCID.
+Typically, Board meetings alternate between North America and Europe, with occasional locations in Asia and Latin America.
+Meetings typically last 1.5 days and may be scheduled back-to-back with ORCID-supporting engagements such as a workshop or outreach meeting, which would necessitate an additional one-day commitment to ORCID.

 What is the Board Meeting Attendance Fund?

 As a community-governed organization, we strive for broad representation across sectors and regions.
 To achieve this goal, in addition to an open nominations process, we have established a Board Meeting Attendance Fund for Board Directors who are aligned with a member organization and who need additional financial support to attend an ORCID Board meeting.
 The Fund is intended to supplement the support that a Board Director’s organization is able to provide.
 The Fund covers expenses directly related to facilitating meeting attendance, such as airfare, hotel, visas, meals, dependent care expenses, accessibility requirements, or translation services.
 For more information, please see this ORCID Board Meeting Attendance Fund document.